Every little girl wants to be a princess when she grows up.

 Trust me, coming from a dedicated insomniac, that’s quite an accolade!

 Whilst La Maison Arabe only has 26 bedrooms, it is still considerably larger than the cosy little riads we usually find so charming.
-I had been worried that as a result, our experience would be less intimate, and was concerned that the lounges and corridors would be full of tour groups.
+I had been concerned that as a result, our experience would be less intimate, and worried that the lounges and corridors would be full of tour groups.

 Apparently 85% of guests are independent travellers like us, and with all the secret nooks, crannies and passages to hide away in, it was easy to feel like we were the only occupants.
 In fact except for meal times, we rarely saw the other guests.

 The layout of La Maison Arabe is quite unusual.
 It is actually several riads joined together and the resulting space has a refreshing nonconformity that other Marrakech residences often lack.
 The quirky spaces have been transformed into salons and courtyards, and there’s also an elegant jazz bar for guests to enjoy an apéritif before dinner.
 It’s a most pleasing way to begin an evening.
 Sipping a cocktail concocted by charismatic barman Rachid, listening to the resident pianist tinkling away on the ivories, and wishing you’d paid more attention to your piano teacher when you were younger.